StyraHem/ShellyForHASS/README.md

 If you disable discovery only Shellies under devices will be added.

 You can only specify one username and password for restrict login.
 If you enter username and password, access to devices without restrict login will continue to work.
-Different logins to different deveces will be added later.
+Different logins to different devices will be added later.

 ### Restart Home Assistant